Perlys/Perlys/README.md

 - Portfolio and showcase layouts with a strong visual identity

 **🤖 Discord Bots**
-Purpose-built bots for real use cases, most notably the detection half of my Roblox × Discord anti-cheat system.
+I create purpose built bots for real use cases, most notably the detection half of my Roblox × Discord anti-cheat system.

 ---